 What Could Happen if You Don’t Have Apportioned Plates?

-If your fleet does not have apportioned plates and is not registered in the state in which it is conducting business, it could result in fines as high as (and in some cases higher) $1,000 per vehicle.
+If your fleet does not have apportioned plates and is not registered in the state where it is conducting business, it could result in fines as high as (and in some cases higher) $1,000 per vehicle.
 That can be significant, especially when operating a large fleet.

 Jones went on to say, “We made the decision to register apportioned plates with our entire fleet specifically to make the process as easy as possible for our customers.”

-Other Benefits of Renting Thru Flex Fleet Rental
+Other Benefits of Renting From Flex Fleet Rental

 Aside from the apportioned license plates that Flex Fleet Rental registers for all its vehicles, it offers many other benefits for commercial truck rental including: